 The Sparky assets are comprised of six main fields spread between Provost and Wainwright in eastern Alberta and western Saskatchewan.
-Eye Hill and Provost are early stage primary development properties, while Wainwright, Macklin, Lakeview, and East Sounding are more mature, mostly developed waterflood assets.
+Eye Hill, Provost and Betty Lake are early stage primary development properties, while Wainwright, Macklin, Lakeview, and East Sounding are more mature, mostly developed waterflood assets.
+Production from the Sparky assets is primarily crude oil (89 percent oil and NGLs) ranging from 23° to 28° degrees API.

-In 2017, the Corporation expanded a horizontal waterflood pilot project at Eyehill, after observing successful waterflood response.
-In 2017, the Corporation drilled 16 gross (15.78 net) horizontal, multifrac, Sparky oil wells and converted two more horizontal wells to injection at Eyehill.
+In 2018, the Corporation drilled 25 gross (24.6 net) horizontal, multi-frac, Sparky oil wells and converted two more horizontal wells to injection at Eyehill.